 • Pain decreasing within the first 1–2 weeks on medication

-• Gait slowly improving — less wobbling, more confidence
+• Gait slowly improving — less wobbling, more confidence on the feet

 • Your dog seems more comfortable and less reluctant to move